SfTI-Robotics/SfTI-Robotics.github.io/Tensorflow.md

 ```

 ### tf.variable_scope vs tf.name_scope
+Both scopes have the same effect on all operations as well as variables created using tf.Variable.
+However, name scope is ignored by tf.get_variable.

+The reason both scopes exist is that variable scope can define separate scopes for re-usable variables that are not affected by the current name scope, which is used to define operations.

-`tf.variable_scope` is more comprehensive since it can access all variables in the graph.
+~~`tf.variable_scope` is more comprehensive since it can access all variables in the graph.
-`tf.name_scope` can only access variables created by `tf.Variable`.
+`tf.name_scope` can only access variables created by `tf.Variable`.~~

 ## What is a Kernel